Vsevolod Zaderatsky: Life

 In 1891, Zaderatsky was born in Rivne (Volhynian Governorate, Ukraine) into the family of a railway official.
 His family relocated several times during his early years, however, he spent most of his childhood and youth in Kursk.
 His mother taught him to play the piano.
-He studied law and music at the Moscow Conservatory.
+He studied law and music at the Moscow Conservatory, including under Karl Kipp.
 From 1915 to 1916, Zaderatsky worked as a piano teacher to the tsar's heir Alexei, which possibly became his downfall later in life.

 After the October Revolution of 1917, Zaderatsky chose to enlist in the anti-Bolshevik Russian Volunteer Army under the command of Anton Denikin.
 In 1921, he was arrested by the Bolsheviks due to his prior service in the White Army during the Russian Civil War.
 He was condemned to death by firing squad.
 Reportedly, his life was spared by Felix Dzerzhinsky, after having heard Zaderatsky playing the piano.

 Zaderatsky continued his studies under Mikhail Ippolitov-Ivanov and Sergei Taneyev, graduating from the conservatory in 1923.
-From the mid-1920s he began performing as a pianist, giving many solo concerts, and performing together with the famous bass Grigory Pirogov.
+From the mid-1920s he began performing as a pianist, giving many solo concerts and performing together with the famous bass Grigory Pirogov.

 In 1926 he was arrested and sent to Ryazan prison for three years.
 All his compositions and probably even literary productions were obliterated.
 In 1930, he was permitted to relocate to Moscow and work as a composer for All-Union Radio.
 He establishes connections with the Moscow musical avant-garde and befriends the composer Alexander Mossolov.

 While in Moscow, Zaderatsky joined the Association for Contemporary Music (ACM), an alternative organization of Russian composers interested in avant-garde music.
 This association met with opposition from the Russian Association of Proletarian Musicians (RAPM), which by the late 1920s had eclipsed the ACM in terms of cultural influence.
 ACM was formally disbanded in 1931.

 In 1934, Zaderatsky was once again exiled from Moscow and moved to Yaroslavl to work as a teacher at the city music school.
 From the autumn of 1936 onward, Stalin's brutal "purge waves" swept across the Soviet Union, leaving no sector untouched—including the cultural scene.
 In July 1937, Zaderatsky was reported to the authorities and taken into custody.
 He was charged with an offense under article 58 of spreading anti-Soviet propaganda and attempting to undermine the Soviet government.
 He received a 10-year sentence in a labor camp in Magadan Oblast in the Far East.
 Together with other victims of political repression he created an orchestral ensemble.
 After 1½ years, he was set free.

 He relocated several times to cities outside the main music hubs.
 From 1945 he lived in Zhytomyr (Ukraine) then returned to Yaroslavl, and was a delegate to the first Congress of Soviet Composers in 1948.
 From 1949 until his death in 1953, he lived in Lviv and worked at Lysenko Musical Academy.